-The provisions in this section are intended to encourage high quality design for new buildings and the city centre.
+The provisions in this section are intended to encourage high quality design for new buildings in the City Centre deferred Area A (in part) identified in Figure 4.3.3.1.
 New development should contribute to an attractive public domain and produce a desirable setting for its intended uses.